martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 CPDL COMMENTS
 09.01	Identical, except for the passage in Christe's tenor (four measures before the end) where the semiminims are in triplets in cpdl (reducing things by a minim).
-You achieved this reduction by reducing an F semibreve---located two notes before---to a minim.
+You achieved this reduction by reducing an F semibreve---located two notes before---to a minim. --> CONSULT
 09.02.01	Identical
 09.02.02	Identical
 09.03.01	Identical
 09.03.02	No real difference (last notes)
-09.03.03	Diffs (see COMMENTS above)
-09.03.04	Diffs (see COMMENTS above)
+09.03.03	Diffs (see COMMENTS above) --> CONSULT 09.03.04	Diffs (see COMMENTS above) --> CONSULT
-09.04	The pitch-related editorial correction (to remove the fourth above the bass) is not done in cpdl (might not be important, maybe take it out)
+09.04	The pitch-related editorial correction (to remove the fourth above the bass) is not done in cpdl (might not be important, maybe take it out) --> CONSULT
 09.05	???
-09.06	As in Thesis
+[LOOK AT IT AGAIN AND (IF NEEDED) CONSULT] 09.06	Thesis